apereo/cas/cas-server-documentation/installation/JPA-Service-Management.md

 Upon startup and if the services registry database is blank, the registry is able to auto initialize itself from default JSON service definitions available to CAS.
-This behavior can be controlled via:

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).